karolrojas07/DeepLearning.ai---Multi-AI-Agent-Systems-with-crewAI-course-exercises/README.md

 # Lessons' Exercises from DeepLearning.ai -  Multi AI Agent Systems with crewAI Course
 This project uses `uv` as package manager.
-Is developen in an operating system = Windows 11 and with python version = 3.13.5
+Is developed in a  Windows 11 operating system and with python version 3.13.5..
+Also uses Google GEMINI as LLM for all agents.

 ## Pre-requrements
 1. Install `uv`